CapricanDRJ/witchers_shakespeare/index.md

 **[Minos]** *Gazing upon the wreckage with a weary sigh*

-Behold, fair Axion, where Watchers' grandeur stood,
+Behold, fair Axion, where Witchers' grandeur stood,

 A monument to folly, etched in broken stone.